Cairo Safety for Luxury Travelers: What to Expect and How to Visit Confidently

 Neighborhoods Popular With Visitors

-Visitors to Cairo tend to cluster in a few well-established neighborhoods that offer reliable infrastructure, easy transport, and proximity to major sights:
+Visitors to Cairo tend to cluster in a few well-established neighborhoods that offer reliable infrastructure, easy transport, and proximity to major sights.

 Areas Tourists Should Avoid or Be Cautious In